eipiguy/spellbook/README.md

----
-author: eipiguy
-project: Spellbook
-title: Spellbook
-requires: []
-used_by: []
-components: []
-date: 2023-07-24
----

-All things change, and all things in this document and its template will evolve over time.
-Keep records when things go unexpectedly.

 ## Current Intent

 What's the idea?
 What are you currently trying to do?
 What are you trying to get out of the whole thing?